moneyadviceservice/mas-cms-client/README.md

 The gems supports the following types:

+* Action Plan
 * Article
 * Article Preview
-* Action Plan
+* Category
 * Corporate
+* Document
+* Evidence Summary Preview
+* Footer
+* Home Page
-* Category
+* Home Page Preview
 * News
 * Video
 * Video Preview
-* Home Page
-* Home Page Preview
-* Footer
-* Document

-The CMS API supports a GET request to pages.
+The CMS API only supports GET requests to pages.
 Some examples of how to retrieve data from the CMS are given below.

 **find** any page: